-For each rule, the FDA has identified measures that will help to evaluate how well the rules are being implemented and where there could be room for improvement.
+For each rule, the FDA has identified measures that will help to evaluate how well the regulations are being implemented and where there could be room for improvement.
 Having this data will help the agency identify trends in food safety, implement a risk-informed planning and resource allocation framework, and modernize the agency’s food safety work in a way that will help achieve a new era of smarter food safety.
 Successful implementation of FSMA will support the FDA’s ultimate goal of reducing the incidence of illness and death attributable to preventable contamination of FDA-regulated human and animal food products.

 Food Safety Modernization Act Rule Dashboards

 This set of measures focuses on the FSMA Preventive Controls and CGMP regulations for human and animal foods.

 This set of measures focuses on imported human food, imported animal food and the Foreign Supplier Verification Program (FSVP).